Dmitry16/simple-argv-parser/README.md

-# Simple command-line (process.argv) parser for Node.js.
+# simple-argv-parser is a command-line (process.argv) parser for Node.js.

 Example of usage: